 This is probably the only thing you can think about right now.
 You may want to find an assessment service and get evaluated pronto so you’ll know once and for all.

 Except autism diagnosis is highly varied depending on where you live, who you are, and what kinds of services you have access to.
-Plus it’s a subjective evaluation.
+Plus it can be confused with other conditions and relies upon a subjective evaluation.
 As of this writing, there are no standards that I know of for determining whether someone is autistic.
 There are regional procedures, yes, but as far as definitive quantitative testing?
 Not yet.

 Here are some of the obstacles to getting what you want.

 - The field is rapidly changing and assessors may not be up to speed.